newrelic/newrelic-ruby-agent/README.md

 sign up for a free Lite account or one of our paid subscriptions.

-Once you receive the welcome e-mail with a license key and `newrelic.yml` file, copy the `newrelic.yml` file into your app config directory.
+Once you receive the welcome e-mail with a license key and `newrelic.yml` file.
+You can copy the `newrelic.yml` file into your app config directory OR can generate the file manually with command:

+    newrelic install --license_key="YOUR_KEY" --destdir="./config" "My application"

 The initial configuration is done in the `newrelic.yml` file.
 This file is by default read from the `config` directory of the application root